-KS3 pupils studying Design & Technology are taught a combination of all four disciplines during Year 7 and 8.
-This provides a fantastic foundation for students to pursue further study at GCSE in one or two of their chosen options, and indeed onto further education and potential career opportunities.
+KS3 pupils studying Design & Technology are taught a combination of all four disciplines during Year 7, 8 and 9 This provides a fantastic foundation for students to pursue further study at GCSE in one or two of their chosen options, and indeed onto further education and potential career opportunities.
 During KS3 pupils are exposed to a wide range of exciting projects.

-Textiles – Wall Art and Cushion Project
+Textiles - Pencil case Project

-Resistant Materials – 3DPuzzle
+Resistant Materials - Chocolate Project (General DT skills)

-Textiles – Bag project
+Textiles - Cushion Project

 GCSE Food Preparation and Nutrition

 This new GCSE Food Preparation and Nutrition is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
 At its heart, this qualification focuses on nurturing students' practical cookery skills to give them a strong understanding of nutrition.
 Food preparation skills are integrated into five core topics:

 Design and Technology (Graphic Products, Resistant Materials and Textiles)

 This course is designed to provide opportunities in designing, making and evaluating.
 Students are taught research techniques in order to produce a sound basis for design.
 They will use pictorial drawing and working drawings to British Standard in order to develop the given product.
 Modeling techniques are regularly used.

 You will need to do regular homework to achieve a good standard of design work;